bp1208/Xml-Java/README.md

 DOM parser schema : is used to validate wheather the format or data of XMl is valid or not To complie : javac DomParserDTD.java
 To run: java DomParserDTD
-DOM parser  Schema :  To Complie :javac DomPareserSchema.java To run : java DomPareseSchema
+DOM parser  Schema :  To Complie :javac DomPareserschema.java To run : java DomPareseschema